hpi-swa-teaching/AutoTDD/.github/ISSUE_TEMPLATE/user_story.md

 ---
-name: User Story
+name: 📖 User Story
-about: Create a user story
+about: Suggest an idea for this project in form of a user story
 title: ''
-labels: user story
+labels: user story, feature request
 assignees: ''

 ---

 <!-- Fill out the starred spots -->
 As a <kbd>*role*</kbd> I want to *do sth* in order to *achieve some goal*.

 <!-- How can one messure if the goal was achieved? -->
 ### Acceptance criteria

 -